chrcoe/mezzanine_test/README.md

 at this point, I needed to edit test_project/local_settings.py in order to add the proper DB connections.
 Use local_settings.py as it contains the local environment settings so you don't have to manually change the DB location or the Debug state when deploying.

-need to create the DB itself in the postgres admin prompt, I named the db: mezz_test_db

-    $ sudo -u postgres psql postgres
-    =# createdb mezz_test_db

-Then we need to create the database within the PostgreSQL server.

-	CREATE DATABASE mezz_test_db
-		WITH ENCODING='UTF8'
-		OWNER=mezz
-       		CONNECTION LIMIT=-1;

 after this, we can create the tables, and then test it:

 	cd test_project